1,000+ Opportunities

 Most post grant reports are similar to the following example for the Land, Health, Community program: Please feel free to contact Foundation staff with any questions about your reporting date or details.

-Based on current listing details, eligibility includes: Nonprofit organizations and community groups in East Central Illinois.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations and community groups in East Central Illinois.
+Confirm the full requirements in the official notice before applying.